-Gina Ariko is a Japanese-American figurative painter based in Seattle, WA.
-Growing up, she spent every other summer visiting family in Kitakyushu, Japan, where her ojichan and obaachan first taught her to paint.
-Despite the language and distance barriers between them, they learned to communicate through a shared love for painting.
-Her interest in art and storytelling overlapped at Santa Clara University, where she majored in both English and studio art, and minored in art history.
-After graduation, she worked across multiple museums and organizations focused on education and community development before pursuing her art full-time in 2020.
+Gina Ariko is a Japanese-American artist based in Seattle, WA.
+Growing up, she spent most of her summers visiting family in Kokura, Japan, where her ojichan and obaachan first taught her to paint.
+Despite the language and distance barriers between them, they learned to connect through a shared love of painting.
+Her interest in art and storytelling overlapped at Santa Clara University, where she earned a bachelor's degree in both English and studio art, with a minor in art history.
+After graduation, Gina worked in marketing, events, and community development before pursuing art full-time in 2020.
+Since then, she has exhibited her artwork across the US and Japan, and is currently represented by Gallery 110 in Seattle.
+In addition to her studio practice, Gina is a freelance floral designer and art teacher.

 Artist Statement

 I owe my lifelong love of painting to my ojichan and obaachan, who were both professional artists.
 Growing up biracial and second-generation American, I often felt caught in the in-between, sometimes feeling “too American to be Japanese” and other times “too Japanese to be American.”
-This push-and-pull shows up in my work: nostalgia and a search for belonging are recurring themes in my paintings.
-I'll often incorporate Japanese household objects and pattern work into my paintings to highlight and share my heritage.
-I get a deep sense of calm from portraying the quiet intimacy in everyday moments that might otherwise be overlooked.
+This push-and-pull shows up in my work: nostalgia, a search for belonging, and the comfort of returning home are recurring themes in my paintings.
+My paintings also reflect my love for traditional Japanese crafts, and the mindfulness they evoke.
+I love capturing the quiet intimacy of everyday moments and holding on to the soft expressions in an old family photo.

 • my first painting supervised by Shigetoshi

-• Ariko (my baachan) holding me up in front of her painting at a gallery exhibition
+• Ariko (my obaachan) holding me up in front of her painting at an exhibition

 • Shigetoshi and Ariko